DataStories-UniPi/Hermes_PostgreSQL/doc/toptics.md

 Notice that because the parameter minpts was 3 (1 core object + two others), the trajectories 8, 13 are considered noise.
 If the value of minpts was 1, all else being equal, we would get three clusters.

-In more complex datasets we can extract clusters of different density by changing the parameter epsilon.

 Final notice: The distance functions DTW, LCSS, EDR and ERP require additional parameters.
 If one of the above is intended to be used, one must call